Sholja/styled-react-ui-libs/README.md

 * To build locally and test in other app:
   - Run `yarn run build:watch`.
   - Run `yarn link` - this will set the local build of the package to resolve to.
-  - In the other project directory run `yarn link "mop-react-ui-components"`.
+  - In the other project directory run `yarn link "styled-react-ui-libs"`.
   - After you are done, run `yarn unlink`.

 * Trigger tests